Farfalle with peas, ham, and cream. Quick and easy Italian dinner recipes can be made in less than 20 minutes.

 - Use a large pot of salted water for cooking your farfalle pasta.

 - Cook the pasta al dente, meaning drain the pasta a few minutes before it is fully cooked.
-They will continue the cooking process when with the cream.
-You do not want overcooked pasta, trust me.
+The pasta will continue cooking in the cream.
+You do not want overcooked pasta — trust me.

-- Before draining the farfalle pasta, save a cup of the cooking water.
+- Before draining the farfalle pasta, save a cup of the pasta water.
 This will help to thin the sauce if need be.
 The cooking water contains natural starch.

 Variations and substitution suggestions